Advantaged/4Kn-Formatting/README.md

 # 4Kn-Formatting
-Convert & Format drives with 4096 PSS/LSS (phisical/logical-sector-size), LBS is also called LBA.
+Convert & Format drives with 4096 PSS/LSS (phisical/logical-sector-size), LBS (logical-block-size) is also called LBA (logical-block-address).

 ## A minimalistic instruction-set for newbies & proofs, about switching of NVMe DC (Data-Carrier) to 4Kn (4K/4096 natural) LSS/LBS/LBA.